 1. Try a Coffee Mask to Reduce the Puffiness

 One of the most popular recipes I’ve ever posted in this humble little blogbode is the Mocha-Frappuccino mask.
 The caffeine in the coffee de-puffs your face in an instant.
-I used it last week and then went for a walk, ran into a friend, and got the “Leslie, you look so much skinnier!
+I used it last week and then went for a walk, ran into a friend, and got the “Betty, you look so much skinnier!
 What have you been doing?”

 The coffee mask.
 That was it.
 Because it sure as heck wasn’t the spaghetti with meat sauce I’d eaten the night before.